- Twice a week, approx. 30 minutes

-- Wednesday: adventure hike alongside the waterfall path in Untersulzbachtal
+- Wednesday: adventure hike along the waterfall path in Untersulzbachtal

-- Thursday: high mountain lakes in the Felbertal (national park ranger hike)
+- Thursday: high altitude mountain lakes in the Felbertal (national park ranger hike)

-- Friday: "The smell of fresh bread"-hike alongside the Pirtendorfer valley to the Felberturm museum, where bread will be baked
+- Friday: ‘the smell of fresh bread’ hike along the Pirtendorfer valley to the Felberturm museum where bread is baked

 - Rental of hiking equipment (rucksacks, poles, rain protection)

-- Hiking map & insider tips from our staff at the reception (who are all local hiking experts)
+- Hiking map & insider tips from our staff at reception (all of whom are local hiking experts)

 - Rental of e-bikes